ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 bits that should be obscured to the client.

-Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with no additional metadata for an Issuer with a single key.
+Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with no additional metadata for an server with a single key.

 ## Maximum number of tokens issued {#max-tokens}

-Servers SHOULD impose a hard ceiling on the number of tokens that can be issued in a single issuance phase to a Client.
+Servers SHOULD impose a hard ceiling on the number of tokens that can be issued in a single issuance phase to a client.
 If there is no limit, malicious clients could abuse this and cause excessive computation, leading to a Denial-of-Service attack.

 # VOPRF instantiation {#voprf-protocol}